-For the purposes of determining an appropriate product comparison to the U.S. sale, in accordance with section 771(16) of the Act, we considered all products sold in the home market as described in the "Scope of the Order" section of this notice, above, that were in the ordinary course of trade.
+For the purposes of determining an appropriate product comparison to the U.S. sales, in accordance with section 771(16) of the Act, we considered all products sold in the home market as described in the "Scope of the Order" section of this notice, above, that were in the ordinary course of trade.
 In making the product comparisons, we matched foreign like products to the products sold in the United States based on the physical characteristics.
 In order of importance, these physical characteristics are type, form, grade, and particle size.

 Pursuant to 19 CFR 351.414(f), we compared U.S. sales of JBL Canada to home market sales of JBL Canada within the contemporaneous window period, which extends from three months prior to the month of the first U.S. sale until two months after the month of the last U.S. sale.
-Where there were no sales of identical merchandise in the home market made in the ordinary course of trade to compare to U.S. sales, according to section 771(16)(B) of the Act, we compared U.S. sales of citric acid to sales of the most similar foreign like product in the ordinary course of trade.
+For this POR, all product comparisons were based on sales of identical merchandise in both markets.